jniemann66/code-task/flight-search/README.md

 ##Serving flight-search
 for development purposes, flight search can be launched directly from the local computer's filesystem by opening **index.html** in the browser.
 However, this is not recommended.
 Testing should be done from an actual http server.

 Of course, any web server can be used.

-For example, using the node server '[http-server](https://www.npmjs.com/package/http-server)':
+For example, to server the page on port 9000 using the node server '[http-server](https://www.npmjs.com/package/http-server)':

 **npm install http-server -g**

 **cd flight-search && http-server -p 9000**

-would serve flight-search on port 9000

 ##Additional considerations and to-do's